martgil/webext-docs/mailingLists.rst

 .. api-section-annotation-hack::

-Adds a contact to the mailing list with id ``id``.
+Adds a contact to the mailing list with id :value:`id`.
 If the contact and mailing list are in different address books, the contact will also be copied to the list's address book.

 .. api-header::
    :label: Parameters